naren-m/tekken-py/README.md

 # Python playing Tekken 7

-This is a shy less copy of the idea, making [python play a GTA V](https://github.com/Sentdex/pygta5)
+This is a shy less copy of the idea, making [python play GTA V](https://github.com/Sentdex/pygta5)

 Currently, the algorithm is dumb.
 It just throws some blind punches and kicks